skeeto/pwcheck/README.md

 have that much physical memory, but it *is* essential for maintaining a high throughput.

+The `pwcheck` convenient utility can query a database without involving the library.
+It reads passwords, one per line, on standard input:

+    $ echo correcthorsebatterystaple | ./pwcheck pwned.db
+    correcthorsebatterystaple: found

+    $ echo LyX | ./pwcheck pwned.db
+    LyX: not found

 ## Shared library API

 The API for `libpwcheck.so` is very FFI-friendly: